Too Many Allocated CPU-Cores per GPU

 cores_per_gpu_target: This should be the number of CPU-cores divided by the number of GPUs per node.
 For instance, for nodes with 96 cores and 8 GPUs, one should use 96/8=12. -

-cores_per_gpu_limit: Include jobs where the number of CPU-cores per GPU is equal to or greater than this value.
-One may set this equal tocores_per_gpu_targetor a value slightly larger. -
+cores_per_gpu_limit: Only consider jobs where the number of CPU-cores per GPU is greater than this value.
+One should set this parameter equal tocores_per_gpu_targetor a value slightly larger. -

 cores_per_node: Number of CPU-cores per node. -

-cpu_eff_threshold: (Optional) Ignore jobs with a CPU efficiency greater than this value.
+cpu_eff_threshold: (Optional) Ignore jobs with a CPU efficiency (as a percentage) greater than this value.
+For instance, to ignore jobs with CPU efficiency of greater than 80% usecpu_eff_threshold: 80.
 Default: 100 -

-min_run_time: (Optional) Minimum run time in minutes for a job to be included in the calculation.
+min_run_time: (Optional) Minimum run time in minutes for a job to be considered.
 For example, ifmin_run_time: 30is used then jobs that ran for less than 30 minutes are ignored.
 Default: 0 -

-include_running_jobs: (Optional) IfTruethen jobs in a state ofRUNNINGwill be included in the calculation.
+include_running_jobs: (Optional) IfTruethen jobs in a state ofRUNNINGwill be considered.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False -

 nodelist: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See example. -